Howard Zinn: Civil rights movement

 Zinn was also involved in what became known as Freedom Summer in Mississippi in the summer of 1964.
 Freedom Summer involved bringing 1,000 college students to Mississippi to work for the summer in various roles as civil rights activists.
 Part of the program involved organizing "Freedom Schools".
 Zinn's involvement included helping to develop the curriculum for the Freedom Schools.
 He was also concerned that bringing 1,000 college students to Mississippi to work as civil rights activists could lead to violence and killings.
-As a consequence, Zinn recommended approaching Mississippi Governor Ross Barnett and President Lyndon Johnson to request protection for the young civil rights volunteers.
+This prompted Zinn to recommend approaching Mississippi Governor Ross Barnett and President Lyndon Johnson to request protection for the young civil rights volunteers.
 Protection was not forthcoming.
 Planning for the summer went forward under the umbrella of the SNCC, the Congress of Racial Equality ("CORE") and the Council of Federated Organizations ("COFO").

 On June 20, 1964, just as civil rights activists were beginning to arrive in Mississippi, CORE activists James Chaney, Andrew Goodman, and Michael Schwerner were en route to investigate the burning of Mount Zion Methodist Church in Neshoba County when two carloads of KKK members led by deputy sheriff Cecil Price abducted and murdered them.
 Two months later, after their bodies were located, Zinn and other representatives of the SNCC attended a memorial service for the three at the ruins of Mount Zion Methodist Church.

 Zinn collaborated with historian Staughton Lynd mentoring student activists, among them Alice Walker, who would later write The Color Purple, and Marian Wright Edelman, founder and president of the Children's Defense Fund.
 Edelman identified Zinn as a major influence in her life and, in the same journal article, tells of his accompanying students to a sit-in at the segregated white section of the Georgia state legislature.
 Zinn also co-wrote a column in The Boston Globe with fellow activist Eric Mann, "Left Field Stands".